What Are Closing Costs on a House? How to Calculate and Reduce them?

 It is important for both buyers and sellers to understand the various fees and expenses that are involved in the closing process, from property-related fees to mortgage-related fees, attorney fees, and more.

-Buyers and sellers can potentially reduce their closing costs by shopping around for the right lender, negotiating with the seller, and exploring rebates and incentives.
+Buyers and sellers can potentially reduce closing costs by shopping around for the right lender, negotiating with the seller, and exploring rebates and incentives.

 Working with an experienced real estate attorney can also help ensure a smooth and efficient closing process.